webrecorder/functional-spec/README.md

 ## Page by page mockups with very detailed descriptions

 ### Anonymous user recording workflow
-- New recording
+1. New recording

+##### Valid recording names
+    we won't allow recording names of that are all digits or end in two letters followed by underscore

-- Recording in progress
+1. Recording in progress
-- Collection info
+1. Collection info
-- Browse recording
+1. Browse recording

 ### Logged in user recording workflow
 - New recording